Need another category? Click here or call us at (866) 345-6784.

 Disputes often arise when Colorado landlords and tenants cannot agree on repairs, rent arrears, and more.
 Tenant and landlord laws are very complex and failure to adhere to them can cause either party to violate the rights of the other.

 Colorado’s Rights in Residential Lease Agreements Act dictates that landlords must first apply tenant payments to rent.
 All before applying any amount to a late fee debt.
 Additionally, landlords can’t evict tenants for non-payment of late fees.
-In fact, Colorado recently enacted SB21-173.
+Colorado recently enacted SB21-173.
 This now prohibits landlords from charging late fees until after the rent is at least seven days late.
 Furthermore, late fees can not be more than 5% of the tenant’s rent, or $50.

 Contract Breaches